jshmllr/jshmllr.github.io/content/posts/2020-12-04-portfolio-04/index.md

 slug: explainers-portfolio-product-prototyping-ux-design
 ---

-## How might we tell a better short story that's centered around photos and videos in an immersive digital experience?
+## How might we tell a better short story in an immersive digital experience?

 - **Timeline**: 1 year
-- **Goals**:  Design a high-impact visual storytelling format that's independent from traditional stories or galleries for the USA TODAY Network's newsrooms.
+- **Goals**:  Design a high-impact visual storytelling format that's independent from traditional stories or galleries for the USA TODAY Network's newsrooms
 - **Team**: Gannett | Storytelling Studio
-- **Role**: UI | UX
+- **Role**: UI & UX
 - **Area of Focus**: Design to MVP

 ---

 ## Highlighting storytelling

 The current solution for visual explainers in the newsroom consisted of custom developed off-platform embeds

 ## How might we create a high-impact visual storytelling format that supports our journalism for the USA TODAY Network?

 Explainers are a high-impact visual storytelling format that's independent from traditional stories or galleries.
 It's a standalone, web-based experience that works best with great visuals and short, punchy text.

-Product Design, Interaction Design, Prototyping

 - Goals: Provide a solution for the newsrooms to generate high-impact visual stories, enrich the reading experience, retention efforts by measuring recirculation and depth of engagement
 - Team: Storytelling Studio, USA Today Journalists, USA Today Graphics
 - Role: Product Designer, Design Prototyper – one of two designers.
-- Areas of focus: Visual design, prototyping, user testing, back-end visual cms authoring design
+- Areas of focus: visual design, prototyping, user testing, back-end visual cms authoring design

 ## Background